4realDev/sticky-notes-scanner-server-and-api/README.md

 ## I. SETUP AND INSTALLATION

+IMPORTANT:
-IMPORTANT: Currently only tested with `Python 3.10.7`
+- Currently only tested with `Python 3.10.7`
+- Run all commands in Windows PowerShell

 ### 1. Create Virtual Environment
 Advantages: